 In the future, the answer came to me intuitively.

-However, when I started to coach, I was constantly seeing my students resigning too early.
-I tried different approaches until I found the answer to the question “When should you resign?”
+However, when I started to coach, I constantly saw my students resigning too early.
+I tried different approaches until I found the answer to the question, “When should you resign?”

 I designed a rule for my students.